thegauravmahawar/system-design/unique-id-generator/README.md

 ![UUID](../assets/uuid.png)

-In this design, each web server contains an ID generator, and a web server is responsible for generating IDs indenpendently.
+In this design, each web server contains an ID generator, and a web server is responsible for generating IDs independently.

 Pros: